rollup/rollup/docs/05-plugin-development.md

 If `external` is `true`, then absolute ids will be converted to relative ids based on the user's choice for the [`makeAbsoluteExternalsRelative`](guide/en/#makeabsoluteexternalsrelative) option.
 This choice can be overridden by passing either `external: "relative"` to always convert an absolute id to a relative id or `external: "absolute"` to keep it as an absolute id.
 When returning an object, relative external ids, i.e. ids starting with `./` or `../`, will _not_ be internally converted to an absolute id and converted back to a relative id in the output, but are instead included in the output unchanged.
 If you want relative ids to be renormalised and deduplicated instead, return an absolute file system location as `id` and choose `external: "relative"`.

 If `false` is returned for `moduleSideEffects` in the first hook that resolves a module id and no other module imports anything from this module, then this module will not be included even if the module would have side effects.
 If `true` is returned, Rollup will use its default algorithm to include all statements in the module that have side effects (such as modifying a global or exported variable).
 If `"no-treeshake"` is returned, treeshaking will be turned off for this module and it will also be included in one of the generated chunks even if it is empty.
 If `null` is returned or the flag is omitted, then `moduleSideEffects` will be determined by the `treeshake.moduleSideEffects` option or default to `true`.
 The `load` and `transform` hooks can override this.

+`resolvedBy` can be explicitly declared in the returned object.
+It will replace the corresponding field returned by [`this.resolve`](guide/en/#thisresolve).

 If you return a value for `assertions` for an external module, this will determine how imports of this module will be rendered when generating `"es"` output.
 E.g. `{id: "foo", external: true, assertions: {type: "json"}}` will cause imports of this module appear as `import "foo" assert {type: "json"}`.
 If you do not pass a value, the value of the `assertions` input parameter will be used.
 Pass an empty object to remove any assertions.
 While `assertions` do not influence rendering for bundled modules, they still need to be consistent across all imports of a module, otherwise a warning is emitted.
 The `load` and `transform` hooks can override this.